easydatawarehousing/ferro/content/30_example1.md

 separate html and javascript files.

-In real life applications, where more logic is needed, the ROM construction parts will blend into the background.
+In real life applications, where more logic is needed, the Master-Object-Model construction will blend into the background.